UsboKirishima/polar/README.md

 > There is currently **no stable release** of **Polar** available.
 > Expect breaking changes, incomplete features, and frequent updates.

-## ✨ Features
+## Features

-- 🚀 **Share & Engage**: Create posts, leave comments, and show appreciation with likes
+- **Share & Engage**: Create posts, leave comments, and show appreciation with likes
-- 👤 **Profile Customization**: Personalize your profile to express yourself
+- **Profile Customization**: Personalize your profile to express yourself
-- 🔍 **Discover People**: Find and connect with new friends and interesting people
+- **Discover People**: Find and connect with new friends and interesting people
-- 💬 **Real-time Chat**: Communicate instantly with your friends
+- **Real-time Chat**: Communicate instantly with your friends
-- 📍 **Location-based Discovery**: Find people nearby and potentially find your next date!
+- **Location-based Discovery**: Find people nearby and potentially find your next date!
-- 🏗️ **Modern Architecture**: Built with TypeScript, tRPC, Vue.js, and Express.js
+- **Modern Architecture**: Built with TypeScript, tRPC, Vue.js, and Express.js

-## 🏗️ Architecture

-This is a **monorepo** built with modern tools and best practices:

-### 🛠️ Tech Stack
+### Tech Stack

 - **Frontend**: Vue.js 3 + TypeScript + Vite + Pinia
 - **Backend**: Node.js + Express.js + TypeScript + tRPC